Endeavour: Frequently Asked Questions

 You can also send your comment or request to

-Q(uestion): I want to calculate the indexing and to find the unit
+Q(uestion): I want to determine the unit cell parameters from the powder

-A(nswer): I suggest to use the "Crysfire" powder indexing system
+An alternative would be to use the Crysfire powder indexing system

 that can be downloaded free-of-charge (for academic usage) from